xiey1/Colorectal_Histology_MNIST/README.md

   * `EMPTY` -- Background (no tissue)

-  The dataset contains 5000 images with 625 images for each class
+  The dataset contains 5000 images with 625 images for each class.
+All the images are 150x150px in RGB mode.

   Here is a panel of representative images from each class: